PureCodeee/bio/README.md

-a few words about me
+A few words about me and my contacts